tpwidman/damage-calc/README.md

 - **Savage Attacks**: "Once per turn when you hit a target with a weapon, you can roll the weapon's damage dice twice and use either roll against the target."
 - **Brutal Strike**: "Instead of gaining advantage from Reckless Attack, you can add 1d10 damage to the attack if it hits" (once per turn)
 - **Heroic Inspiration**: "You can expend it to reroll any die immediately after rolling it, and you must use the new roll."
+(Prompts automatically when you roll ≤4)
 - **Great Weapon Fighting**: "When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2."

 ## 🤝 Contributing